mattarbore/mattarbore.github.io/_pages/about.md

 ## Hi, I’m Matthew Arbore

-I’m a detail-oriented IT professional with hands-on experience in software development, data processing automation and SQL database management.
-Skilled in managing SQL Server databases, working in Windows/Linux environments, and applying information security principles.
-With a proven ability to create custom Python scripts that streamline workflows and improve reporting accuracy.
+I’m a detail-oriented IT professional with hands-on experience in SQL Server database management, data analysis, and IT support.
+I am skilled in building and maintaining databases, automating data reporting with Python, and supporting users in Windows and Linux environments.
+Strong background in data integrity, troubleshooting, and system administration.
+With a proven ability to streamline workflows, improve reporting accuracy, and provide reliable IT support for technical and non-technical teams.

 Over the past few years, I’ve worked on:
 - **Database design & management** using SQL Server, including data migration and reporting automation.